LBNL-ETA/ROAMS/docs/implementation.md

 ### Aerial Data Input Class
 The input class for parsing aerial survey input data is `roams.aerial.input.AerialSurveyData`.

-It's expected that the aerial data is provided in two parts: plume data and source data.
+It's expected that the aerial data is provided in two parts as csvs: plume data and source data.
 While plume data holds the information about plume size (and what sources they're coming from), the source data classifies the source types and number of fly-overs.
 The column names, and units thereof where necessary, are always expected to be provided.

 When first instantiated, the `AerialSurveyData` class will assert that the prescribed columns exist, and that there's sufficient information to collect or infer emissions and wind-normalized emissions (via the relation `emissions [mass/time] = wind-normalized emissions [mass/time / speed] * windspeed [speed]`, if necessary).
 It will also segregate the dataset into different `asset_group`s, which are subsets of the source and plume data corresponding to specific prescribed source asset types.
 The subsets of the input data corresponding to each asset group are used in providing data to the ROAMSModel class.
 While the `AerialSurveyData` class doesn't have an opinion about what asset groups are specified, the `ROAMSConfig` will require that "production" and "midstream" are given - the `ROAMSModel` will require those.